djplaner/Malikowski/README.md

 You might also like to use the Jupyter notebooks in [the Indicators repository](https://github.com/djplaner/Indicators), especially those in the OutputIndicators folder, which are use the Malikowski code.

+### MAV requirement

+**Note:** Currently the *Usage* class requires the use a database table produced by the [MAV project](https://github.com/damoclark/mav-enterprise).
+Not something a lot of people will have ATM

+In addition, the assumption is that the MAV table is part of the same database as Moodle.

 ## Configuration

 You will also need to create two JSON configuration files in a folder outside of the Malikowski project.